michael-spengler/paperwallet-generator/README.md

 https://michael-spengler.github.io/paperwallet-generator/

 ## call for validation
-Please check the code before using.
-I did not do any detailed security checks.
+Please check the code before using this generator for huge amounts.
+I did not do very detailed security checks.